vZome/vzome/online/README.md

 ```
 This is a dev server, which means it will detect file changes and update the live server.
 You can leave this running for hours or days as you do your development.
-It is not set up for hot module reloading, so you'll need to refresh your browser
+However, it is not set up for hot module reloading, so you'll need to refresh your browser
 pages manually.

 Finally, copy `vscode-launch-template.json` as `.vscode/launch.json` (relative to the main folder).
 This gives you several launch profiles.
 Using the VS Code debugging view, launch the `online` profile.
 This will start a dedicated Chrome window running vZome Online, with the ability to set breakpoints in the `online` source code in VS Code.
 Note that this only starts the client-side Chrome.
-You must have the server started also, per the prior paragraph.
+You must have the dev server started also, per the prior paragraph.

 ## Testing the Web Component